DocDilbert/arm-cortex-m4-base/README.md

-# ARM Cortex-M4 Base Project
+# ARM Cortex-M4 Base Documentation
 This project gives a good starting point for developing a bare metal embedded program on the arm cortex m3/m4.
 It uses the gnu c and c++ compiler for building, therefore no expenses are necessary to get it running.